-Historically, cannabis companies have been able to successfully raise capital privately or through listings on the public stock exchanges in Canada, being the TSX, the TSXV, the CSE and the Cboe Exchange.
-Companies have also raised debt financing in Canada through credit unions, financial institutions and alternative lenders.
+Debt financing has been made available in Canada through credit unions, financial institutions and alternative lenders.
+Additionally, cannabis companies successfully raise capital privately or through listings on the public stock exchanges in Canada, being the TSX, the TSXV, the CSE and the new NEO Exchange.
+In October 2017, the TSX and